habpanel/habpanel/doc/index.md

 The dashboard designer is where widgets can be added, positioned, resized and configured.
 Placeholders are displayed where actual widgets would be on the running dashboard.

-To add a widget, use the **Add widget** button and choose among the list of standard widgets, or eventual custom widgets previously defined.
+To add a widget, use the **Add widget** button and choose among the list of standard widgets, or eventual custom widgets in the panel configuration.
 See below for a description of the standard widgets.

 ![Add widget menu](add-widget.png)